 Education as a human right means:

-- The right to education is guaranteed legally for all without any discrimination
+- the right to education is legally guaranteed for all without any discrimination

-- States have the obligation to protect, respect and fulfil the right to education
+- states have the obligation to protect, respect, and fulfil the right to education

-- There are ways to hold States accountable for violations or deprivations of the right to education.
+- there are ways to hold states accountable for violations or deprivations of the right to education

 Human rights are the foundation for freedom, justice and peace in the world.

 They are formally and universally recognised by all countries in the Universal Declaration on Human Rights (1948, UDHR).
 Since the adoption of the UDHR, many treaties have been adopted by states to reaffirm and guarantee these rights legally.